Damola-Adedoyin/Damola-Adedoyin/README.md

    3. provides the team or stakeholders with practicable insights.

 With that said;
-> *“I like to think of data as the new soil, Get in and get your hands dirty”* — David McCanless.
+> *“I like to think of data as the new soil; get in and get your hands dirty”* — David McCanless.

 <!---